M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 Compile-time polymorphism (Static binding) – Method overloading Runtime polymorphism (Dynamic binding) – Method overriding
 ### :computer: <span style="color: aqua">What is: Composition, Association, Aggregation?</span>
-Composition is exactly like Aggregation except that the lifetime of the ‘part’ is controlled by the ‘whole’.
-This control may be direct or transitive.
-That is, the ‘whole’ may take direct responsibility for creating or destroying the ‘part’, or it may accept an already created part, and later pass it on to some other whole that assumes responsibility for it.
+Composition is a way to design or implement a "has-a" relationship.
+We use an instance variable that refers to another object.
-Association represents the ability of one instance to send a message to another instance.
-This is typically implemented with a pointer or reference instance variable, although it might also be implemented as a method argument or the creation of a local variable.
+- Association represents the ability of one instance to send a message to another instance.
+(1-1, 1-Many, Many-1, Many-Many).
+    - This is typically implemented with a pointer or reference instance variable, although it might also be implemented as a method argument or the creation of a local variable.
-Aggregation is the typical whole/part relationship.
+Aggregation represents HAS-A relationship.
+It is the typical whole/part relationship.
 This is exactly the same as an association with the exception that instances cannot have cyclic aggregation relationships.
 ### :computer: <span style="color: aqua">What is the computer system?
 </span>
 A computer system is a combination of memory, CPU, peripheral devices that are connected to it, and OS (Operating System).